Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 ### initSaveData(name:String, ?folder:String = 'psychenginemods')
 > **Note**: _This function is required when using `setDataFromSave()` and `getDataFromSave()` functions._

-Loads the current save date but if there is no save data found it will be created.
+Loads the current save date from the file but if there is no save data found it will be created.
+Variables values are saved in this function.

 - `name` - The name of the save data to be used.
 - `folder` - An optional parameter, The folder to be loaded or be created.